ODB¶

 section with the varno

 key set to the list of identifiers of the geophysical variables of interest (see https://apps.ecmwf.int/odbgov/varno for the full list).
-In addition, it can contain an optional variables
+In addition, it needs to contain a variables

 list; the name